Smile-SA/X-Bi/README.md

 }
 ```

-To know the expected variables in the models, their importance and their data types, validations ...
-You have to go to the forms look properties depending on the models either card charts views or select.
+To determine the expected variables in models, their importance, and their data types, go to the forms section and check the relevant properties (card, charts, views, or select).

 - ##### 4.2.2.2 Delete model

-To delete a model of select, chart or card, simply delete a field from its models in the dynamics views structure.
+To delete a model (select, chart, or card), remove its entry from the dynamic views structure.
-Go to
+Go to:
-> - `views > synamics > viewName > structure > select > models`
+> - `views > dynamics > viewName > structure > select > models`
-> - `views > synamics > viewName > structure > chart > models`
+> - `views > dynamics > viewName > structure > chart > models`
-> - `views > synamics > viewName > structure > card > models`
+> - `views > dynamics > viewName > structure > card > models`

-and delete one field.
+and delete a field.

+## Demo Environment
+You can explore X-BI by visiting the following [demo environment]( https://Smile-SA.github.io/x-bi).
+To access the dashboard, use the following credentials:
+  - Username: `admin`
+  - Password: `secret`

 ## Contribute

-Simply open a pull request over the repository to describe your changes.
+Simply open a pull request in the repository to describe your changes.

 ## Credits